jasonacox/JojoLLM/README.md

    - The script will display all available CUDA devices and their memory.
    - Enter the device number you wish to use when prompted.
-   - When using an existing checkpoint, the script will check if it has already been trained beyond the requested max_iters or epochs and provide options.
+   - When using an existing checkpoint, the script will check if it has already been trained beyond the requested epochs and provide options.
-   - The script supports both iteration-based and epoch-based training modes. **Epoch-based training ensures the full dataset is used for each epoch, providing more thorough and consistent coverage of your data.**
+   - Training is epoch-based, ensuring the full dataset is used for each epoch, providing thorough and consistent coverage of your data.
    - Checkpoints are saved automatically during training at regular intervals and on interruption or error.
    - The script provides robust checkpoint handling and safe file operations to prevent checkpoint corruption.